The Big Problem with Small Business Websites

 - Take a look at your content and remove outdated content and add new content.

-In most cases a professional web designer or agency can take care of everything on this list in a day or two.
-You will have to pay a few hundred dollars, but you will get immediate benefits.
+In most cases, a professional web designer or agency can take care of everything on this list in a day or two.
+Of course, you will have to pay a few hundred dollars, but you will get immediate benefits.

 Make Sure Your Site Is Mobile-Friendly!